Dhammakāyānussati-kathā: Text and structure

 The text consists of Pāli verses followed by a Thai translation using the traditional yok sab method.
 It is identified as belonging to the Dhammakāya text genre, which is associated with Buddhist rituals like buddhābhiṣeka (image consecration).
 Though there are multiple variants of this kathā, it typically begins with the traditional Pali homage:

 Namo Tassa Bhagavato Arahato Sammā-Sambuddhassa.

 The structure of this text, particularly the version analyzed in the 1909 Suat Mon Plae (DK 1909), is generally divided into three parts.
 The first part, termed "personification," identifies the knowledge (ñāṇa) and qualities/virtues (guṇa) of the Buddha with the physical attributes of his body.
 This involves comparing various aspects of the Buddha's enlightenment and virtues to specific body parts, from head to toe, and even his robes.
 The second part ("glorification") comprises "verses in praise" glorifying the Buddha's resplendent body understood as the dhammakāya (Buddho ativirocati devamanussānaṃ dhammakāyena).
 The third section ("summarising") functions as a "summarising meditation guide," exhorting a practitioner within the yogāvacara lineage (one possessing sharp wisdom, tikkhañāṇena) to repeatedly (punappunam) recollect (anussaritabbam) the dhammakāya with the aim of attaining Buddhahood (sabbaññūbuddhabhāvam).

 This three-part structure is confirmed by the complete Pāli manuscript versions of the text, such as the one edited by Cœdès and analyzed by Choompolpaisal and Skilton.
-The first part, the "personification," is an enumerative list that, in its complete manuscript form, contains 26 to 30 items.
+The first part, the "personification", is an enumerative list that, in its complete manuscript form, contains 26 to 30 items.
 This list systematically equates the Buddha's physical body parts—from his head down to his feet, as well as his robes—with specific dhamma qualities, the majority of which are specific forms of wisdom (ñāṇa).
-In its 30-item form, for example, it begins by equating "omniscience" (sabbaññutañāṇa) with "the very best head", "the fourth jhāna" with "the very best forehead", and continues down to the "navel" as "knowledge of conditioned arising", and the "belt" as "the four foundations of mindfulness".
+In its 30-item form, for example, it begins by equating "omniscience" (sabbaññutañāṇa) with "the very best head", "the fourth jhāna" with "the very best forehead", the "navel" as "knowledge of conditioned arising" and the "belt" as "the four foundations of mindfulness".
 The Phitsanulok inscription itself is incomplete due to damage and preserves only the first seven items of this list.

 The subsequent "glorification" and "summarising meditation guide" sections are found in the concluding verses present in the manuscript versions, as the inscription's ending is lost.
 The glorification verse describes the Buddha who "outshines all other gods and humans", while the meditation guide contains the Pāli exhortation explicitly addressing the yogāvacara (meditation practitioner) to "repeatedly recollect" (punappunam anussaritabbam) these features to attain "the condition of the omniscient Buddha" (sabbaññubuddhabhāvam).
-Choompolpaisal and Skilton note that the use of these key terms, yogāvacara and sabbaññu (omniscience), "are ubiquitous in boran kammatthan contexts," explicitly linking the text to that pre-reform meditation tradition.
+Choompolpaisal and Skilton note that the use of these key terms, yogāvacara and sabbaññu (omniscience), "are ubiquitous in boran kammatthan contexts", explicitly linking the text to that pre-reform meditation tradition.